rinadelph/Agent-MCP/README.md

 - Observe agent relationships and coordination
 - Track file operations and context sharing

-**Note on Agent Creation:** Currently, the most reliable way to create and manage agents is through the admin agent in your development environment.
-You can instruct the admin agent to launch new agents and assign tasks to them rather than using the dashboard interface.

-### Alternative Development Approach
+### Alternative Development: Multiple Agent Sessions

+The recommended approach for complex projects is to:

+1. Use one conversation for your admin agent
+2. Start separate conversations/sessions for each worker agent
+3. Share the same admin token with all agents
-For complex projects, consider using multiple Claude Code or Cursor instances to manage different agents working on the same codebase.
-This allows you to maintain separate conversations with each agent while they collaborate through the MCP system.
+4. Use Claude Code, RooCode, or Cursor with multiple windows/sessions

+This approach gives each agent its own conversation context while they collaborate through the shared MCP system.

+**Example workflow:**
+1. Start MCP server and note the admin token
+2. Create admin agent in one window
+3. For each worker agent, open a new window and initialize with the worker prompt above
+4. Give each worker its own agent ID but the same admin token

 ## Token System and Resource Management